Pub-113, Registering your Business

 How will I know that I have successfully registered?

-We will send you a Certificate of Registration.
-This certificate allows you to engage in the business of selling tangible personal property.
-It displays your Illinois Account ID, business name, address, effective date, the tax for which you are registered, and the date the certificate will expire.
+We will send you a Certificate of Registration (Certificate).
+You are required to have this Certificate if you engage in the business of selling, leasing, or renting tangible personal property.
+The Certificate lists your Sales and Use Tax Account ID, your business name, address, the effective date, the tax type for which you are registered, and the date the Certificate will expire.

-If you are in the business of operating vending machines, we will issue a vending machine decal (sub-certificate of registration) for each vending machine you own, based on the number you provided in your registration.
+If you are in the business of operating vending machines, we will issue a vending machine decal (sub-Certificate) for each vending machine you own, based on the number you provided in your registration.

 What if my business has more than one location?

-If you change the location of your business, you can update your registered locations using MyTax Illinois with the maintain locations request.
+If you change the location of your business or, if you are a multiple location filer and one of your locations changes, you can update your registered locations using MyTax Illinois with the maintain locations request.
 It is important for you to keep this information up to date to ensure you are filing using the correct tax rate.
 This is also important to IDOR to ensure that we allocate the tax you collected to the proper jurisdiction.

 Will I need to renew my certificate?

-If you are registered as a retailer and are required to file sales tax returns, your certificate of registration will expire after one year.
-Unless we notify you otherwise, we will renew your certificate of registration automatically.
+If you are registered as a retailer and are required to file sales tax returns, your Certificate will expire after one year.
+Unless we notify you otherwise, we will renew your Certificate automatically.

 What if my certificate is lost, damaged, or destroyed?